HugoHasenbein/redmine_fetch_email_attachments/README.md

 ### Use

 Go to "My Account" and configure your email account credentials.
-Aside from email you cann enable to attach project documents from the prooject documents module or reattach journal attachments.
+Aside from email you can enable to attach project documents from the project documents module or reattach journal attachments.
 The latter is for a redmine email client, wich edits emails inline an issue.

 **Have fun!**